kirk-bond/ACSC-2018/challenges/osintfun/readme.md

 ## Problem
-Access Sandy Mills-Mills' private server and find the key
+Access Sandy Mills-Mills' private server and find the key.
+Keys.zip password is acsc2018

 ## Flag
 acsc2018{90c17db65f1822eb2ecc9a087106de4a}